You, a production professional, know how to make script sides.

 pro tip

-When choosing sides for an audition, a director should consider what they are looking to see from an actor.
+When choosing sides for acting auditions, casting directors should consider what they are looking to see from an actor.
 They may want to find sides that highlight an actor’s range, their comic timing, their ability to play off of other actors, or something else entirely.

-If you’re using StudioBinder, meanwhile, you can use the Sides feature to sort desired scenes by shoot day, by location or character.
+If you’re using StudioBinder, meanwhile, you can use the Sides feature to sort desired scenes by shoot day, by location, or by character.
 No deleting necessary.

 3. Cross out unneeded material

 Relevant pages may contain parts of scenes that you won’t be shooting.
 To avoid confusion, cross out anything that won’t be shot or rehearsed.
 If you’re using a hard copy, then just take a black marker to the script.
+For 1/4 page scenes, it’s especially important to ensure only the necessary portions remain visible, as the condensed format leaves little room for unnecessary content.
 Traditionally, this would mean drawing a box around the unwanted material and then a single, diagonal line inside the box.

 With StudioBinder, you won’t have to worry about this step, since the software will organize your scenes with everything else automatically excluded.
 Forget the rulers and Sharpies — this is much quicker and cleaner.